 - Q How common is irritable bowel syndrome (IBS)?

-- Q How is irritable bowel syndrome (IBS) diagnosed?
+- Q What is diarrhea-predominant irritable bowel syndrome (D-IBS)?

-- Q What is irritable bowel syndrome (IBS)?
+- Q Why is irritable bowel syndrome a puzzling syndrome?

-- Q Can irritable bowel syndrome (IBS) be prevented?
+- Q What is alternating irritable bowel syndrome (A-IBS)?

 - Q Is irritable bowel syndrome (IBS) serious?